 Stuart, Marty – The Pilgrim (Act I) (featuring Emmylou Harris) “The Pilgrim (Act I)” — featuring Emmylou Harris

-With Thanksgiving approaching in the U.S. this week, it seems appropriate to discuss one of my all-time favorite CDs, Marty Stuart’s The Pilgrim (1999).
+With Thanksgiving approaching in the U.S., it seems appropriate to discuss one of my all-time favorite CDs, Marty Stuart’s The Pilgrim (1999).
 In another post this week, we will discuss another Marty Stuart CD that covers the other side of the original Thanksgiving table.

 It is in this sense that Marty Stuart’s concept album uses the word “pilgrim.”
 On the album, we first hear the word in Emmylou Harris’s voice on one of the first songs on the CD (above): “I am a lonesome Pilgrim, far from home/ . . .
 I might be tired and weary, but I’m strong / ‘Cause pilgrims walk, but not alone.”